LCBOWER33/StegoScan/README.md

 All scraped files will be stored in the output directory supplied in the execution.

-Automatically creates and installs new enviroment for all nessasary Python imports.
+Automatically creates and installs new environment for all necessary Python imports.

 The script installs poppler-utils, stegdetect, binwalk, and zsteg automatically.